MikeRayUX/stimulus-inline-input-validations/README.md

 ## Multiple validations passed as a json-friendly string

-You can also pass multiple validations at once with the `data-validations` attribute.
+You can also pass multiple validations as a json-friendly string with the `data-validations` attribute.

 Example: